Stoke’s senior art director, Josh Fronk, shares these 5 insights from Adobe MAX and how you can act on each today to be a better creative.

-Action Item: Find ways to engage more fully in a creative community.
+Take Action: Find ways to engage more fully in a creative community.
 Share ideas with at least one other creative — in person or online — each day.

 View “Creativity is the Great Enabler”

-2. It’s time for creatives to learn to be leaders.
+2. It’s time for creatives to learn to be leaders

 “As creatives, we are finally getting this great opportunity to lead, and we’re not leading.”